 We maintain appropriate systems in order to determine payouts for with-profits policies.
-These systems may be developed or replaced from time to time but we ensure that this does not affect its ability to comply with the PPFM.
+These systems may be developed or replaced from time to time but the Company ensures that this does not affect its ability to comply with the PPFM.

-The Asset Shares as at 2001 are assumed to be correct, and the assumptions covered in section 2.4 apply after that date.
-We would consider changing the methodology applied in respect of future years if new techniques were developed.
+The Company would consider changing the methodology applied in respect of future years if new techniques were developed.